Hatch, New Mexico: Economy

 The Hatch Chile Festival is an annual event that occurs each Labor Day.
 This event attracts people worldwide to a place known as the chile capital of the world.
 The small town has accommodated up to 30,000 people for this event.
 This small farming community is known worldwide for raising renowned chiles.
 By 2012, Hatch chiles were being marketed under their name in most major urban markets in the US.
 Other crops such as onions, cotton, and corn are also raised there.
 Irrigation of local farms is accomplished by wells pumping ground water along with surface water irrigation ditches.
 These divert water from the Rio Grande and two lakes approximately 20 mi north of Hatch named Caballo (Spanish for "horse") and Elephant Butte Reservoir (named after a rock formation in the middle of the lake that looks similar to an elephant).

 Hatch is 40 mi northwest of Las Cruces, New Mexico, on Interstate 25, and 34 mi south of Spaceport America, a new purpose-built spaceport being built by the New Mexico Spaceport Authority (NMSA) with state and county funding.
-In 2012, the NMSA announced it would be building a spaceport visitor's center in Hatch.
+In 2012, the NMSA announced it would be building a spaceport visitor center in Hatch.